metagentools/GraphBin/README.md

 unzip [file_name].zip
 ```

-Now go in to the source folder using the command
+Now go in to the GraphBin folder using the command

 ```
 cd GraphBin/